SolidityDrone/Lighter.fi/README.md

 # Lighter.Fi - Chainlink Constellation
+A DCA/Limit automated system to set and forget your investment strategies!

+## Disclaimer
+This project is available on mainnet, still you should treat this project as alpha version